BreakFun: Jailbreaking LLMs via Schema Exploitation: Related Works

 \subsection{Positioning Our Work}

-While BreakFun shares the use of structured inputs with methods like CodeAttack~\cite{ren2024codeattack} and constraint-based attacks~\cite{zhang2025output}, its underlying mechanism is fundamentally different.
-Constraint-based attacks, for instance, rely on constrained decoding—an external feature of the inference API that programmatically rejects tokens that do not adhere to a given grammar.
-This forces the model's output into a malicious structure, a capability that falls outside of our more general threat model, which allows the model to freely generate any token.
-The most conceptually similar approach, CodeAttack, also wraps the malicious request in a code structure but still presents it as a direct task to be completed by the model.
+While BreakFun shares the use of structured inputs with methods like CodeAttack~\cite{ren2024codeattack} and constraint-based attacks like EnumAttack~\cite{zhang2025output}, its underlying mechanism is distinct.
+Table~\ref{tab:method_comparison} summarizes these key distinctions.

+EnumAttack relies on constrained decoding—an external feature of the inference API that programmatically rejects tokens that do not adhere to a given grammar.
+This forces the model's output into a malicious structure by altering the sampling process itself, a capability that falls outside of our more general threat model which assumes standard black-box interaction.

+The most conceptually similar approach, CodeAttack, wraps the malicious request in a code structure but presents it as a code completion task.
+In CodeAttack, the input typically contains a code snippet with explicit harmful keywords (e.g., variable names or comments) that the model is asked to complete.
 BreakFun, in contrast, orchestrates a multi-stage cognitive deception.
-First, it establishes a benign context through an \textbf{Innocent Framing}, lowering the model’s safety posture.
-Second, it introduces a \textbf{Trojan Schema}, which does not merely contain the malicious request but is itself an adversarially designed ”recipe” that logically compels the generation of harmful content by exploiting the LLM’s strong inclination to follow structured formats.
-Finally, it uses a \textbf{Chain-of-Thought Distractor} prompt not to execute the task, but to distract the model by forcing it to adopt an educational role, explaining the hypothetical output.
+First, it establishes a benign context through an \textbf{Innocent Framing}, presenting a simple Q\&A task rather than code completion.
+Second, it introduces a \textbf{Trojan Schema}, which is benign out of context—a Python class definition devoid of harmful keywords—that logically compels the generation of harmful content only when instantiated.
+Finally, it uses a \textbf{Chain-of-Thought Distractor} to force the model to adopt an educational role, explaining the hypothetical output in natural language rather than simply completing a code block.
 It is this synergistic combination—framing, a compelling adversarial schema, and cognitive distraction—that constitutes BreakFun’s unique approach, exploiting the process of structured reasoning rather than just the output format.